jenkins-x/jx-docs/content/en/docs/reference/components/vault.md

   - /architecture/vault
 ---

+{{% pageinfo %}}
+Note that currently Vault only works on Google Cloud Platform (GCP) with Google Kubernetes Engine (GKE).
+We're working on expanding support to other cloud providers.
+{{% /pageinfo %}}

+# What is Vault?

 [Vault](https://www.vaultproject.io) is an open source project for securely managing secrets and is our preferred way to manage secrets across your environments in Jenkins X.

 In traditional computing infrastructures, all of the resources and